BA in Business Administration

 Underlined courses in economics may fulfill general education requirements.
 Study Abroad programs may be used to meet the Global Business course requirement, provided the program involves at least three units of upper-division credit that is accepted by CSUF.
-MCBE internship courses and MCBE independent studies that involve an international study may be used to meet this requirement, but require prior approval of the MCBE Associate Dean.
+The college's internship courses and independent studies that involve an international study may be used to meet this requirement, but require prior approval of the college's associate dean.

 REQUIREMENTS IN OTHER SUBJECTS, GRADES AND RESIDENCE

 All students are required to complete a minimum of 51 semester units of general education courses selected in accordance with the pattern designated in the University catalog.
 General education courses must be selected from an approved list and taken for a letter grade.